- Search The Registry

 Charles Sumner was born on this date in 1811.
 He was a white-American politician and abolitionist.

 He was from Boston, Massachusetts.
 Sumner, the son of a lawyer, was admitted to the bar after graduating from Harvard University in 1833.
-He developed radical political opinions and after reading An Appeal in Favor of that Class of Americans Called Africans by Lydia Maria Child, he became active in the campaign against slavery.
+He developed radical political opinions, and after reading An Appeal in Favor of that Class of Americans Called Africans by Lydia Maria Child, he became active in the campaign against slavery.
 Sumner also supported education and prison reform.
-Sumner joined the Whig Party but in 1848, he helped form the Free Soil Party.
-During this time, he legally challenged the segregated schools system in Boston.
+Sumner joined the Whig Party, but in 1848, he helped form the Free Soil Party.
+During this time, he legally challenged the segregated school system in Boston.

 In 1851, in a coalition with the Democratic Party, Sumner was elected to Congress, becoming the Senate's leading opponent of slavery.
 After a speech Sumner made against pro-slavery groups in Kansas in 1856, he was beaten unconscious by Preston Brooks, a congressman from South Carolina.
 His injuries stopped him from attending the Senate for the next three years.
 In the secession crisis (1860-61), Sumner argued against any compromise and became one of the Congressional leaders of the Radical Republicans.
-During the American Civil War, he advocated that Black troops help bring an end to bring an end to slavery.
+During the American Civil War, he advocated that Black troops help end to slavery.

 Sumner also opposed President Andrew Johnson, arguing in Congress that Southern plantations should be taken from their owners and divided among the former slaves.
 He attacked Johnson’s attempt to veto the extension of the Freedman's Bureau, the Civil Rights Bill, and the Reconstruction Acts.
-Sumner urged an extensive program of economic aid, land distribution, and free education for freed slaves.
+Sumner urged an extensive economic aid program, land distribution, and free education for freed slaves.
 In November 1867, the Judiciary Committee voted 5-4 to impeach Andrew Johnson for high crimes and misdemeanors.